Louis Agassiz: Geological tributes

-An ancient glacial lake that formed in central North America, Lake Agassiz, is named after him, as are Mount Agassiz in California's Palisades, Mount Agassiz, in the Uinta Mountains of Utah, Agassiz Peak in Arizona, Agassiz Rock in Massachusetts and in his native Switzerland, the Agassizhorn in the Bernese Alps.
-Agassiz Glacier (Montana) and Agassiz Creek in Glacier National Park and Agassiz Glacier (Alaska) in Saint Elias Mountains, Mount Agassiz in Bethlehem, New Hampshire in the White Mountains also bear his name.
-A crater on Mars Crater Agassiz and a promontorium on the moon are also named in his honor.
-A headland situated in Palmer Land, Antarctica, is named in his honor, Cape Agassiz.
+An ancient glacial lake that formed in central North America, Lake Agassiz, is named after him, as are Mount Agassiz in California's Palisades, Mount Agassiz in the Uinta Mountains of Utah, Agassiz Peak in Arizona, Agassiz Rock in Massachusetts, and the Agassizhorn in the Bernese Alps in his native Switzerland.
+Agassiz Glacier in Montana, Agassiz Creek in Glacier National Park, Agassiz Glacier in the Saint Elias Mountains of Alaska, and Mount Agassiz in the White Mountains of New Hampshire also bear his name.
+A crater on Mars, Crater Agassiz, and a promontorium on the moon are also named in his honor.
+Cape Agassiz, a headland situated in Palmer Land, Antarctica, is named in his honor.
 A main-belt asteroid, 2267 Agassiz, is also named in association with him.